 Give yourself some time to really get a good handle on your instrument and stay laser focused on it!

 Learning how to write a song will follow.
-It’s also beneficial to practice to other musicians music as it gives you an idea of song structure which will help you later on.
+It’s also beneficial to practice to other writers music as it gives you an idea of structure which will help you later on.

-But if your at the point in your musical endeavors that songwriting is your next step, then this definitive songwriting guide will help you learn how to create great music!
+But if at this point songwriting is your next step, then this definitive guide will help you learn how to create great music!

 We are going to look deep into writing music and hopefully you will find the groove that best fits you!